House GOP leader amps up pressure on Cheney over Trump barbs

-WASHINGTON (AP) — House Minority Leader Kevin McCarthy amplified the renewed pressure on No. 3 House Republican leader Liz Cheney on Tuesday, citing rank-and-file concerns about “her ability to carry out her job” after she traded insults with former President Donald Trump.
+WASHINGTON (AP) — House Minority Leader Kevin McCarthy stepped up the pressure on No. 3 House Republican Liz Cheney on Tuesday, claiming rank-and-file concerns about “her ability to carry out her job” as she trades insults with former President Donald Trump.

-McCarthy’s comments on the Fox News Channel underscored the continued, if not growing, hold that the former president has on the House GOP.
-Rather than standing by Cheney, McCarthy essentially landed himself in the camp of her critics, whose increasingly outspoken attacks on her suggest her hold on her leadership job may be in renewed peril.
+McCarthy’s comments on the Fox News Channel underscored the continued, if not growing, grip that the former president has on the House GOP.

+Rather than standing by Cheney — as he did during a failed effort to oust her in February — McCarthy essentially planted himself in the camp of her critics.
+His positioning with her detractors and their increasingly outspoken attacks suggest her hold on her leadership job is in renewed peril.

 “I have heard from members concerned about her ability to carry out her job as conference chair, to carry out the message,” said McCarthy, R-Calif.
 “We all need to be working as one if we’re able to win the majority.
 Remember, majorities are not given.
 They are earned.”

+But between now and next year’s elections, the GOP must resolve the power struggle between the party’s pro-Trump loyalists and those who believe he has damaged the party and country by repeatedly — and falsely — claiming that last November’s presidential election was stolen from him.

+The fight between Cheney and her critics stands as a microcosm of that battle.
+It also puts the GOP in the awkward position of seeking to oust its highest-ranking woman from her post at a time when the party is trying to erode Democrats’ decisive advantage among female voters.

-McCarthy was interviewed a day after Trump went on an offensive about his false claims that last November’s presidential election was stolen from him.
-Despite his assertions otherwise, numerous state and federal courts and local election officials have never unearthed evidence of widespread fraud in that voting,
+McCarthy was interviewed a day after Trump mounted a fresh offensive on his assertions.
+Numerous state and federal courts and local election officials have unearthed no evidence of widespread fraud in the 2020 voting,

-Trump critics have labeled his unfounded claims “The Big Lie,” and he issued a statement trying to use that moniker himself.
+Trump critics have labeled his claims “The Big Lie,” and he issued a statement trying to claim that moniker himself.

 “The Fraudulent Presidential Election of 2020 will be, from this day forth, known as THE BIG LIE!” he wrote.